ashesh-0/kaggle_competitions/LANL_Earthquake_challenge/README.md

 26. (V37) Here, I've added code to see prediction plot.
 Using the best model to run for 50 epoch and trying to find what prediction plot looks like.

 27. I've also added support for TensorBoard.
 With it, one can see the gradients.
+I see that recurrent kernel gradients are too low for GRU.
+No node has gradient more than this.
+0.00004.
+I'm trying LSTM to see how its recurrent gradients look like. kernel gradient has its max at around 0.01.
+Dense layer also has decent gradients in the range of 0.01.